thutt/diff-review/README.md

 If this module is not installed, the `view-review` will stop with an error indicating such.

+On Ubuntu, this can be satisfied with:

+    sudo apt install python3-pyqt6

+- Differencing Tools

   At least one of the following utilities must be installed to fully use this tool.

   - TkDiff
   - Meld

-If these modules are not installed, the buttons in the menu will not function, as each button is set to execute one of these programs to view the differences.
+  If these modules are not installed, selecting these viewers in the Viewer menu will yield unsatsifactory results.

+# Supported Viewers

+This system currently supports the following side-by-side diff viewers, selectable from the <code>Viewer</code> menu.

+- Emacs
+- Meld
+- TkDiff
+- Vim
+- Native (Claude-generated, deprecated, tkinter)
+- Native (Claude-generated, experimental, pyqt6)

 # Description / Terminology